Careers as a Coach or Riding Instructor

 BHS Instructor’s Certificate (BHSI)

 The BHSI Certificate is awarded when you have achieved the BHS Stable Manager Certificate, BHS Senior Equitation Certificate and BHS Senior Coach Certificate.
 A BHSI is an established coach across all three original Olympic disciplines, capable of fulfilling a senior role within an equestrian business.

 The Fellowship is the final step on the equestrian qualification ladder in the UK and is the highest teaching qualification within the BHS system.
 A Fellow will be working full-time in the equestrian industry and already be training horses and riders to a high level and have sound training and management principles.
 From the day you start with horses, the Fellowship should be your ambition, your goal, and the jewel in your equestrian crown.
 Only by dedication, hard work, open-mindedness, fairness and a willingness to never stop learning will you pass this extremely prestigious examination.

-The Register of Instructors is an exclusive register to allow horse owners and riders find a qualified instructor who is proud of their qualifications, and dedicated to promoting welfare through education.
-The minimum requirement to join the Register is the BHS PTT (EQL Level 3 Certificate in BHS Preliminary Teaching of Horse Riding).
-By joining the Register you will become part of a group of credible professionals, who hold internationally recognised qualifications.
-Apart from these obvious reasons to join you will also gain benefits which include, amongst others, free publicity in British Horse magazine, the equestrian press and our other mailings, optional public liability insurance, free inclusion on our website, and free ID cards.
+The BHS Accredited Professional coach membership is an exclusive register to allow horse owners and riders find a qualified coach who is proud of their qualifications, and dedicated to promoting welfare through education.
+The minimum requirement to join the Accredited Professional membership is the BHS PTT (EQL Level 3 Certificate in BHS Preliminary Teaching of Horse Riding).
+By joining you will become part of a group of credible professionals, who hold internationally recognised qualifications.
+A